All visitors are asked to observe the visiting hours and respect the privacy of our patients.

 4:00pm - 5:00pm all patients/Wards

-A maximum of one visitor is permitted to visit a patient during each of these times
+A maximum of two visitors are permitted to visit a patient during each of these times (two visitors maximum per patient, per day)

 Upon entry to the hospital and during your visit, please practice simple hygiene by: